Vaazch/GrpcNuggetClient/README.md

  # `Important`

- This project was made with .Net 6 and Visual Studio 2022 Preview and since it is still in is development stages a bug where the HotReload Feature ws generating errors while the GrpcServer was returning the Reply.
+ This project was made with .Net 6 and Visual Studio 2022 Preview and since it is still in its development stages, there is a bug where the HotReload Feature was generating errors while the GrpcServer was returning the Reply.

  To solve this error simply deactivate Css HotReaload Feature in VS.